SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

   <img src="images/figure4.png" alt="STR framework">
 </p>

+Update, February 24th: In the prototype, two additional endpoints have been introduced.
+One endpoint (str-area) identifies where STR regulation is applicable, and the other specifies where the Member State wishes to receive activity data (data-area).
+This approach could serve as a potential path for developing the area endpoint, as these shapefiles will typically be the same for both regulatory and data reporting purposes.

 ### User Story 3.3: Dispatching Activity Data

 In this user story, the process of dispatching activity data to the appropriate Competent Authority is described.
 Since the filtering and dispatching of data occurs on the side of the Member States and their Competent Authorities, this process is less relevant for STR platforms.